-These Cranberry Orange Shortbread Cookies are a family's favorite cookies during the holiday season.
-With fresh orange zest and the deliciously sweet taste of dried cranberries they're the perfect Christmas cookie.
+These Cranberry Orange Almond Shortbread Cookies are our family favorite cookies during the holiday season.
+With fresh orange zest and the deliciously sweet taste of dried cranberries they are the perfect Christmas cookie.

 As mentioned earlier, these cookies make a perfect Christmas cookie, or Thanksgiving.
 Or just fall in general.
 This is when Cranberries are traditionally in season and served, when we start to see a lot of cranberry infused desserts and cookie recipes.